IsaacVerm/postcards-backend/README.md

 Database used is [`sqlite3`](https://docs.python.org/3/library/sqlite3.html#module-sqlite3) since it's just a file and no server setup is needed.

+## Security

+By default Cross Origin Resource Sharing (CORS) is disabled in Flask.
+Since we make calls to the API from another app (frontend) CORS is enabled.

 ## API design

 Keep REST design principles in mind (e.g. [Programming historian](https://programminghistorian.org/en/lessons/creating-apis-with-python-and-flask#api-design-principles)).